 In the Autumn term, we will request a report from your child's current school.
 The school report is an integral part of our assessment for each candidate and provides us with a wider picture of their academic and non-academic abilities and interests.
 We may also contact the Head of your child's current school for more information.

 In accordance with HMC Guidelines, Freemen’s will not be able to reach a decision on an application for entry until we have received this report.

-If applicants can sit the papers at Freemen's, we will invite them to join us for the regular entrance exams in November.
-Otherwise, we can either arrange for candidates to sit entrance exams at their current school, at their agents’ office, if appropriate, or at a local British Council Office.
-If the exams are being taken overseas they will need to take place between a two week period in November Interviews can be arranged via Skype or FaceTime.
-Please make it clear on the Exam Confirmation Form or Registration Form that you intend to sit overseas.
+Candidates applying from overseas who are unable to attend the entrance examinations at Freemen's in November, may be able to sit the exams at their current school, at an approved agents’ office, if appropriate, or at a local British Council Office.
+Interviews can be arranged via Skype or FaceTime.
+Please make it clear on the Exam Confirmation Form or Registration Form that you wish to sit overseas.

 You will receive one of the following decisions:

 - an unconditional offer

 - a place on the waiting list